miker704/Centipede.js/README.md

 ***

 ### Future
-In the future I will be updating this project, providing fixes and an overhaul of the entire application of **Centipede.js**
+In the future I will be updating this project, providing fixes and an overhaul of the entire project of **Centipede.js**

 #### These include:
 * The Centipede, and other Entity movement utilize a precise amount of space of the canvas that is perfectly divisible by the entire canvas